top of page

 Inappropriate delay and inertia is normal.
 Of particular harm, support conversations do not flow:

-Questions emailed to support customers are service tool (system) notifications, prone to not being read.
-Unanswered questions must be followed-up promptly and with success, but with no process, they are not.
+• For reason that questions emailed to support customers are service tool (system) notifications making them prone to not being read, unanswered questions must be followed-up promptly and with success, but with no process, they are not.

 All types of ticket update are affected, either unseen or ignored, including sensitive comments - those that are time-critical, or a chase on progress.